homanchou/xr/book/09-Persistance-After-Refresh-and-Between-Games.md

     end
 ```

+The `Xr.Servers.RoomsSupervisor.start_room(room.id)` is an idempotent function.
+Meaning that it can run multiple times.
+If the room hasn't been started yet, it will return `{:ok, pid}`.
+But if the room was already started then it will return something else.
+It doesn't matter what it is.
+The point is, if and only if the was some tuple starting with :ok, then we interpret that to mean that we're starting the room over.
+Whenever we start a new room server we can trust that we're getting a fresh state.

 ### Summary

 In this chapter we added the ability to retain a user's previous position and rotation after a full page refresh.
-We add this ability to query the user's entity value by introducing soft_delete.
+We add this ability to query the user's entity value from the postgres database (even though the user left the room), by introducing soft_delete.
 We added a deleted_at column to the components table.
 We modified helper functions to support new queries and update functions.
-We also introduced the concept of a snapshot snippet table so we can export the contents of the components table into the snippet table and also be able to go the other direction.
-We now create a snapshot of the random box data when a new room is created and override the components table with this snapshot when the genserver is started.
+We also introduced the concept of a snapshot snippet table so we can export the contents of the components table into the snippet table and also be able to go the other direction to restore components table from a snippet.
+We added the feature to create a snapshot of the random box initial content when a new room is created and override the components table with this snapshot when the genserver is started.